freepik-company/elastic-config-operator/README.md

-# ECK Config Operator
+# Elastic Config Operator

 A Kubernetes operator to manage Elasticsearch and OpenSearch configuration (ILM/ISM policies, Index Templates, Snapshot Lifecycle Policies, Snapshot Repositories, and Cluster Settings) as Kubernetes Custom Resources.

 ## Overview

-The ECK Config Operator simplifies the management of Elasticsearch configuration by allowing you to define and manage Elasticsearch resources declaratively using Kubernetes Custom Resources.
-It works seamlessly with [Elastic Cloud on Kubernetes (ECK)](https://www.elastic.co/guide/en/cloud-on-k8s/current/index.html) or any standalone Elasticsearch cluster.
+The Elastic Config Operator simplifies the management of Elasticsearch and OpenSearch configuration by allowing you to define and manage resources declaratively using Kubernetes Custom Resources.
+It works seamlessly with [Elastic Cloud on Kubernetes (ECK)](https://www.elastic.co/guide/en/cloud-on-k8s/current/index.html) or any standalone Elasticsearch/OpenSearch cluster.

 ### Features